balcilar/gnn-spectral-expressive-power/README.md

 Briefly launch the appendix_J.py script.
 You set the method selection hardcoded.
 You can select your method and launch the script.

 	python appendix_J.py

+## MNIST Dataset Results

+There is two different Mnist implementations, one is using pytorch_geometric.
+Basically you can launch the mnist_code.py script.
+You set the method selection hardcoded.
+You can select your method and launch the script.

+	python mnist_code.py

+For

 ## Requirements